rhine3/audiomoth-guide/README.md

 In the past year of using AudioMoths, our lab (the Kitzes Lab at the University of Pittsburgh) has learned quite a lot about them through trial and error.
 This practical guide serves as a repository for everything we've picked up about using them.

-TODO: how to partition info between the AudioMoth guide and this guide? reproduce all info?
-The pictures and animations on the AudioMoth guide are helpful, though--should we add those?

 ## Quick start